mrshreyas002/soaisec_ai_project/SECURITY.md

 # 🔐 Security Policy — Sovereign AI Q&A Microservice

-This document outlines the security controls implemented in this project as part of the **SOAISEC AI Security Internship** requirements.
+This document outlines the security controls implemented in this project as part of the **SOAISEC Internship** requirements.

 The system is designed using a **defense-in-depth security model**, ensuring layered protection against common attack vectors such as unauthorized access, abuse, prompt injection, and credential leakage.